rwsite/updatepulse-server/integration/docs/packages.md

 ```

 **Description**
-Fired before checking if the package on the remote repository has updates.
+Fired before checking if the package on the VCS has updates.
 Fired during client update API request.

 **Parameters**
 `$package_slug`
-> (string) the slug of the package on the remote repository
+> (string) the slug of the package on the VCS

 ___
 ### upserv_udpdate_manager_request_action